Beaver County’s Pathway to Freedom

 Big Rock Park

-Although known as the “Father of New Brighton” because he laid out the town’s street plan and was very active in the town’s development, but few of the town’s residents knew that he was also a “conductor” in the Underground Railroad.
-David built a flour mill along the side of the Beaver River where fugitives were harbored until a “safe house” was available.
+David Townsend was known as the “Father of New Brighton” because he laid out the town’s street plan and was very active in the town’s very early development.
+There were rumors in the town he was also a “conductor” on the Underground Railroad.
+In 1828, he built a flour mill along the side of the Beaver River that became known as the “Old Quaker Mill.”
+It was said that here runaways were harbored until a “safe house” was available.
 They would then be hidden in the secret false bottoms of delivery wagons under bags of flour to be taken to their next destination.

 6. James Edgar House